Language selection

 • Mission: None

-Personal information: Dr. Ken Money was married with one daughter.
-He liked to ski, skydive, fish, read and play bridge and badminton.
-As an accomplished athlete, he represented Canada in the Summer Olympics in Melbourne, Australia, where he placed in the top five of the men's high-jump competition.
+• As an accomplished athlete, he represents Canada in the Summer Olympics in Melbourne, Australia, where he places in the top five of the men's high-jump competition.

-Dr. Money was first and foremost a scientist, having made substantial contributions to the fields of vestibular physiology and aviation medicine.
-In , he embarked on a career with the Defence and Civil Institute of Environmental Medicine (DCIEM), now known as Defence Research and Development Canada (DRDC), in Toronto, Ontario.
-He developed expertise on motion sickness in human spaceflight while also closely studying spatial disorientation in pilot flight.
+• Ken Money embarks on a career with the Defence and Civil Institute of Environmental Medicine, now known as Defence Research and Development Canada, in Toronto, Ontario.
+He develops expertise on motion sickness in human spaceflight while also closely studying spatial disorientation in pilot flight.

-Dr. Money first worked with the NASA space program in and acted as a scientific advisor to the U.S. agency.
-He was a co-investigator on a range of experiments on six Space Shuttle missions.
+• He first works with the NASA space program and acts as a scientific advisor.
+Over the years, he acts as a co-investigator on a range of experiments on six Space Shuttle missions.

 First team of Canadian astronauts